boltops-tools/lono/docs/_docs/walkthrough.md

 ## 3. Deploy the Blueprint's Template

-When your templates look good, then you can deploy them with:
+When your templates look good, you then use [lono cfn deploy]({% link _reference/lono-cfn-deploy.md %}) to launch the stack:

     lono cfn deploy demo

-Note, the [lono cfn deploy](/reference/lono-cfn-deploy/) command automatically calls [lono generate](/reference/lono-generate/) so you don't have to worry about regenerating the template.
-You can check on the stack on the AWS CloudFormation console:
+You can check on the stack in the AWS CloudFormation console:

 <img src="/img/tutorial/stack-created.png" alt="Stack Created" class="doc-photo">